kudelskisecurity/pq-wireguard/README.md

 In this branch, we integrate our [tweaked implementation of the crystals post-quantum algorithms](https://github.com/kudelskisecurity/crystals-go/tree/tweakedKyber) in the [Go implementation of Wireguard](https://github.com/WireGuard/wireguard-go) following the [Fujioka contruction](https://link.springer.com/chapter/10.1007/978-3-642-30057-8_28).
 Please refer to [our blog-post](https://wordpress.com/post/research.kudelskisecurity.com/15437) for more information.

+## DISCLAIMER

+This application was written as part of a MsC student project in the Cybersecurity Team at Kudelski Security.
+It is not actively maintained anymore.
+It is only intended for research and testing.
+We discourage its use in any production environment.
+Kudelski Security does not use this application as part of their commercial offers or product.
+If you are interested in continuing development, feel free to fork it.

 ## WIP

-We are currently working on overriding the [`wg(8)` commands](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) to allow the users to input Kyber keys.
+Overriding the [`wg(8)` commands](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) to allow the users to input Kyber keys is currently not implemented.
 For now, the key pair and the peers' key must be given within a configuration file when starting the interface, using the `-c` or `--config_file` flag followed by the .conf file.
 We included examples of such file (see [peer0.conf](https://github.com/kudelskisecurity/pq-wireguard/blob/tweakedKyber/peer0.conf)) to showcase the accepted format and required fields.

 ## Building